Pre-existing disease in pregnancy

 A pre-existing disease in pregnancy is a disease that is not directly caused by the pregnancy, in contrast to various complications of pregnancy, but which may become worse or be a potential risk to the pregnancy (such as causing pregnancy complications).
-A major component of this risk can result from necessary use of drugs in pregnancy to manage the disease.
+A major component of this risk can result from the necessary use of drugs in pregnancy to manage the disease.

 In such circumstances, women who wish to continue with a pregnancy require extra medical care, often from an interdisciplinary team.
 Such a team might include (besides an obstetrician) a specialist in the disorder and other practitioners (for example, maternal-fetal specialists or obstetric physicians, dieticians, etc.).

 Chronic hypertension

 Chronic hypertension in pregnancy can lead to increased complications for both the mother and fetus.
 Maternal complications include superimposed pre-eclampsia and caesarean delivery.
 Fetal complications include preterm delivery, low birth weight, and death.
 Increasing rates of obesity and metabolic syndrome play a key role in the increased prevalence of chronic hypertension and associated complications.
+Women who have chronic hypertension before their pregnancy are at increased risk of complications such as premature birth, low birthweight or stillbirth.
+Women who have high blood pressure and had complications in their pregnancy have three times the risk of developing cardiovascular disease compared to women with normal blood pressure who had no complications in pregnancy.
+Monitoring pregnant women's blood pressure can help prevent both complications and future cardiovascular diseases.
 While high blood pressure treatment has been shown to decrease the incidence of severe hypertension during pregnancy, there was no significant difference in pregnancy complications (for example, superimposed pre-eclampsia, stillbrith/neonatal death, small for gestational age).

 Endocrine disorders

 Diabetes mellitus

 Diabetes mellitus and pregnancy deals with the interactions of diabetes mellitus (not restricted to gestational diabetes) and pregnancy.
-Risks for the child include miscarriage, growth restriction, growth acceleration, fetal obesity (macrosomia), polyhydramnios and birth defects.
+Risks for the child include miscarriage, growth restriction, growth acceleration, fetal obesity (macrosomia), polyhydramnios, and birth defects.

 Thyroid disease

 Thyroid disease in pregnancy can, if uncorrected, cause adverse effects on fetal and maternal well-being.
 The deleterious effects of thyroid dysfunction can also extend beyond pregnancy and delivery to affect neurointellectual development in the early life of the child.
-Demand for thyroid hormones is increased during pregnancy which may cause a previously unnoticed thyroid disorder to worsen.
+Demand for thyroid hormones is increased during pregnancy, which may cause a previously unnoticed thyroid disorder to worsen.
 The most effective way of screening for thyroid dysfunction is not known.
 A review found that more women were diagnosed with thyroid dysfunction when all pregnant women were tested instead of just testing those at 'high-risk' of thyroid problems (those with family history, signs or symptoms).
 Finding more women with thyroid dysfunction meant that the women could have treatment and management through their pregnancies.
-However the outcomes of the pregnancies were surprisingly similar so more research is needed to look at the effects of screening all pregnant women for thyroid problems.
+However, the outcomes of the pregnancies were surprisingly similar so more research is needed to look at the effects of screening all pregnant women for thyroid problems.